nikita0408/Titanic-Survival-Prediction/README.md

 PROBLEM STATEMENT<br>
 Analysing data ,applying machine learning and predicting the survival in the tragedy.<br>

+DATASET<br>
+train.csv contains the details of a subset of the passengers(name, age, price of ticket, etc)on board (891 passengers)<br>
+test.csv does not have a "Survived" column (we need to predict this)<br>

 SOFTWARE AND LIBRARIES<br>
 This project uses the following software and Python libraries:<br>